MX Player drops the episodes of its newest drama 'Beehad ka Baghi' | Entertainment

 Ritam Srivastav, who won accolades for his last digital outing MX Original Series Raktanchal is the writer/ director of Beehad ka Baghi as well and he said, "India is a treasure trove of stories, the kind of narratives one can find in the tiniest corners of the country is unimaginable.
 This story is inspired by true events of the legendary baghis of Bundelkhand and their life of relentless perils.
 The research and shoot for such subjects is always interesting, the deeper you dive in, the more you learn and it was crucial that we visit the region, do a deep study to understand the terrain and the ethno-cultural background so that we could bring viewers this tale as authentically as possible."

 This riveting series sees Dilip Arya, Laura Mishra, Indraneel Bhattacharya, Jeetu Shastri, Ravi Khanvilkar, Shashi Chaturvedi, Parul Bansal, Vinod Nahardih, Pranay Narayan, Manoj Joshi and Nandram Anand play pivotal roles and it can be watched now for FREE, exclusively on MX Player.
-Watch the trailer - Will be Shared tomorrow afternoon
+Watch the trailer:

 - READ MORE ON: